skip to log on skip to main content

 • Cultural factors can also play a role, as some cultures are more comfortable talking about death than others.

-It is reasons like these, along with a touch of apathy, that cause the majority of Australians to leave themselves and their families to not control what will happen to their assets on their death, exposing them to an unfavourable outcome.
+It is reasons like these, along with a touch of apathy, that leaves most Australians with no control over what will happen to their assets on their death, exposing them to an unfavourable outcome.

-Leaving the division of assets to varying state legislation or government administrators is something to be avoided at all costs, Barlow says.
+Leaving the division of assets to varying state legislation or government administrators should, ideally, be avoided at all costs.

 Matters could also end up in the hands of the public trustee, which can be an expensive way of having the estate administered.
 Assets could be realised and cash dispersed in the interests of simplicity and fairness, even in cases where holding them longer term would lead to a better outcome for the beneficiaries.